openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

     Sometimes, the `DESIRED` count may not be equal to the `CURRENT` count.
 This may happen due to following cases:
    - If any NodeSelector has been used to deploy openebs related pods.
    - Master or any Node has been tainted in k8s cluster.

- - If OpenEBS is installed using stable helm chart, ensure that you are in the latest OpenEBS helm chart version 0.9.2.
-If not, upgrade to the 0.9.2 helm chart version.

  - Run below command to update OpenEBS control plane components labels.
     ```sh
     $ ./pre-upgrade.sh <openebs_namespace> <mode>